-Despite garnering a reputation for snubbing big-money buys, Wenger agreed to pay Real Madrid £42.5 million to sign Mesut Ozil at the beginning of the season and is currently planning for the summer – despite informing club powerbrokers that he will leave if his targets of winning the FA Cup and finishing in the top four are not met in the next month.
+Despite garnering a reputation for snubbing big-money buys, Wenger agreed to pay Real Madrid 50 million euros to sign Mesut Ozil at the beginning of the season and is currently planning for the summer – despite informing club power brokers that he will leave if his targets of winning the FA Cup and finishing in the top four are not met in the next month.

-“Unfortunately they had to complete the payment for the Emirates Stadium so they couldn't invest that much in top players, but I think they will more often in the next years.
-When you work so much on your Youtch Academy, then you also need some ready champions who may be able to help young players to improve.
+"Arsenal didn't change their philosophy in recent years, with the same coach they developed their own particular style, 'Arsenal style'," he told Goal.
+"Unfortunately they had to complete the payment for the Emirates Stadium so they couldn't invest that much in top players, but I think they will do so more often in the next few years.
+When you work so much on your youth academy, then you also need some ready champions who may be able to help young players to improve.

 "I'm confident to see Arsenal back on top very soon, winning trophies again."